davissp14/messenger_app/README.md

  `git clone https://github.com/davissp14/messenger_app.git`

 ## Starting Redis / Postgresql
-Open up two new tabs
+Open up two new tabs.
-In one run:  `redis-server`
+ * In one tab run:  `redis-server`
-In the other run: `initdb /usr/local/var/postgres/`  # You only need to run this the first time you set this up.
+ * In the other run: `initdb /usr/local/var/postgres/`  # You only need to run this the first time you set this up.
-Then run `posgres -D /usr/local/var/postgres/`
+ * Then run `posgres -D /usr/local/var/postgres/`
-Connect to postgres and create the secure_messenger_dev database.
+ * Connect to postgres and create the secure_messenger_dev database.
-`psql postgres`
+ * `psql postgres`
-`create database secure_messenger_dev;` then push ctrl-d to exit.
+ * `create database secure_messenger_dev;` then push ctrl-d to exit.

 ## Starting the App